Online Schools Accreditation

 - Schools for which the ACSI document will be the primary accreditation protocol use all indicators; other secular agency documents may be added as secondary documents for dual accreditation.

-Currently, ACSI accredits two 100% online schools, NorthStar Academy and Liberty University Online Academy, and two additional 100% online schools are in candidacy.
-There are also several schools that have used the protocol to accredit portions of their programs that are online or blended.
+Currently, ACSI accredits several 100% online schools, and there are also several schools that have used the protocol to accredit portions of their programs that are online or blended.

 For more information about the online accreditation protocol, or membership in ACSI for online schools, contact email@example.com.